algebris/ga-test/README.md

 DB_FILENAME = ga-test.db
 ```

-*GOOGLE_APPLICATION_CREDENTIALS* - variable configured to this JSON file name.
+*GOOGLE_APPLICATION_CREDENTIALS* - the variable configured for this JSON file name.
 I just renamed it to something more usefull *auth.json*

-*VIEW_ID* – view must be configured in https://analytics.google.com/analytics/web and copy/pasted in this variable.
+*VIEW_ID* – the view must be configured in https://analytics.google.com/analytics/web and copy/pasted in this variable.

-*GA_TZ* - when you create a new GA application you have to configure a time-zone and copy/past in this variable.
-It's necessary for proper
+*GA_TZ* - when you create a new GA application, you need to set the time-zone and copy/paste into this variable.
+It's necessary for proper calculation
-date/time calculation.
+date/time .

 *DB_FILENAME* - filename which automatically creating in app directory.
 Need for support NeDB queries.

 ## Launch

-Script going to run index.js file in app directory, do the queries, print them out and exit.
+The script is about to launch the index.js file in app directory, execute the queries, print them and exit.
 If everything goes well DB file taken from
-DB_FILENAME should oppear in app directory.
-It has readable text format and suitable for reading as is.
+DB_FILENAME should be automatically created in the app directory.
+It has a readable text format and is suitable for reading as is.

 Example of script output:
 ```